Lie groups and Lie algebras: Proof of the Peter-Weyl theorem

 \end{theorem}

 \begin{proof} Consider the closure $\mathcal A$ of $L^2_{\rm alg}(G)$ inside $C(G)$ (under the supremum norm).
-Note that $L^2_{\rm alg}(G)$ is a unital algebra, hence so is $\mathcal A$.
-Also $\mathcal A$ is invariant under complex conjugation, and by the existence of faithful representations it separates points on $G$.
+Then $\mathcal A$ is a closed subalgebra invariant under complex conjugation, and by Corollary \ref{exfaith} it separates points on $G$.
 Therefore, by the Stone-Weierstrass theorem, $\mathcal A=C(G)$. \end{proof}

 \begin{remark} If $G=S^1$, this is the usual theorem of uniform approximation of continuous functions on the circle by trigonometric polynomials.
 If we restrict to even functions, this will be just the usual Weierstrass theorem on approximation of continuous functions on an interval by polynomials. \end{remark}